sfvicente/RestApiBestPractices/Docs/MessageContent.md

 <br><br>

-### Prefer the use of enumerations of named values instead of nullable boolean properties.
+### Prefer the use of enumerations of named values instead of nullable boolean properties

 // TODO: add description